Interesting Facts for Kids

 - Mauritius is the most densely populated country on the African continent and one of the most densely populated in the world.
 This Indian Ocean country is also one of the most prosperous and rich countries on the continent - together with the Seychelles.

-- The island's highest mountain is the Piton de la Petite Riviera Noire, which means 'Peak of the Little Black River', with a height of 828 m/ 2,717 ft.
+- The island's highest mountain is the Piton de la Petite Riviere Noire, which means 'Peak of the Little Black River', with a height of 828 m/ 2,717 ft.

-- Mauritius is known for its underwater waterfall, which is in fact an optical illusion.
-The underwater currents off the coast of Le Morne create the impression of a huge underwater waterfall which in reality does not exist!
+- Mauritius is known for its underwater waterfall, which is in fact an optical illusion!
+The underwater currents off the coast of Le Morne Brabant mountain create the impression of a huge underwater waterfall which in reality does not exist!

 Le Morne with Morne Brabant and 'underwater waterfall'